RalfNorthman/elm-lttb/README.md

 # Largest-Triangle-Three-Buckets algorithm for elm

-A downsampling algorithm for data plotting by Sveinn Steinarsson which is both efficient and produces good results for most cases.
+A downsampling algorithm for plotting by Sveinn Steinarsson which is both efficient and produces good results for most cases.

 Read more about the algorithm here: